 What is a natural link profile and why do you need one?

-Your website’s “link profile” is essentially how search engines look at your reputation online, as indicated by other websites’ willingness to link to you.
+Your website’s “link profile” is an indicator of how search engines look at your reputation online, as represented by other websites’ willingness to link to you.
 It encompasses:

 - The number of hyperlinks that point to your site (also called backlinks),